 Eastern Idaho Information.

-Idaho Falls is the largest city in eastern Idaho and the county seat of Bonneville County.
-As the largest city outside of Boise, Idaho Falls has a population of 63,512 and serves as an economic hub to all of eastern Idaho and much of western Wyoming.
+The Eastern Idaho MSA consists of six counties and has a population of 341,880.
+Idaho Falls is the largest city in eastern Idaho and serves as an economic hub to all of eastern Idaho and much of western Wyoming.
 The city of Idaho Falls is known for the Snake River greenbelt that flows through the center of the city.
 The city boasts world-class fishing on the Snake River and was recently named by National Geographic as one of the “100 Best Adventure Towns” in the US.
 Idaho Falls is surrounded by nearby Yellowstone National Park, Grand Teton National Park, and Jackson Hole.

 Although Idaho is famous for agriculture, it has an equally vibrant economic environment for high-tech, healthcare, education, transportation, service, tourism, and retail industries.
 Many nationally and globally recognized corporations have a home in Eastern Idaho, including: Idaho National Laboratory, Melaleuca, Battelle Energy Alliance, CenturyLink and Idaho Steel.
 Eastern Idaho is consistently recognized as one of the top places in the country to do business, featuring a high quality of life, and offering numerous opportunities for entertainment and recreation.